 Reputation Management Tip: There are several techniques you can use to boost your rankings in search results while suppressing negative content.
 Google and other search engines recognize quality and well thought out content, so it’s important to overhaul your social media accounts, make them public, start a blog and update it frequently, comment publicly on news articles and posts, and avoid getting into petty online arguments.

 It’s time to take back your business’s online reputation and remove all disparaging, false, and libelous reviews and comments posted.
-If your business has been the victim of online defamation and libel, contact reputation management lawyer Aaron Minc and his team of highly experienced reputation management lawyers.
+If your business has been the victim of online defamation and libel, contact the reputation management lawyers of Minc Law today.

 At Minc Law, we boast a nearly 100% removal rate, and all for a flat, reasonable fee.
 Reclaim your business’s online presence!
 Call the lawyers of Minc Law today to explore your available options and tailor a strategic takedown game-plan.